 Students who fail to pay their monthly financial obligation will be issued a "Demand Letter" one week after the account is due requiring them to pay their dues IMMEDIATELY.
 For dorm students, this letter will serve as a "Move-out Letter" indicating that seven days after receiving the demand letter, dorm students must move off-campus unless the financial obligation is satisfied.

 Penalties for late payments

-• The University will charge \$100.00 on all debts not received by the end of the semester payment deadline.
+• The University will charge 25% of the debts not received by the end of the payment term.

 Penalties for returned checks